 Preparing for an interview might seem intimidating, but there are several steps you can take to prepare yourself for a successful interview.
-You can create an interviewing prep checklist with the following items:
+In this article, we create an interviewing prep checklist with 11 items.

 Preparing for an interview